dimikave/data_analysis_course_auth/README.md

 # Data-Analysis-Course-AUTh
-Homework Assignments for the AUTh Course "Data Analysis" 2021
+Semester Project and Homework Assignments for the AUTh Course "Data Analysis" 2021